Alexander I of Yugoslavia: Becoming crown prince

 In 1909, a scandal broke when Crown Prince George, Alexander's older brother, killed a servant by kicking him in the stomach.
 Following pressure from powerful figures such as Prime Minister Nikola Pašić and high-ranking officers Dragutin "Apis" Dimitrijević and Petar Živković, George publicly renounced his claim to the throne in March of that year in favour of Alexander.

 In 1910, Alexander nearly died from stomach typhus and was left with stomach problems for the rest of his life.
-In the run-up to the First Balkan War, Alexander played the role of a diplomat, visiting Sofia to meet Tsar Ferdinand of Bulgaria for secret talks for a Balkan League to drive the Ottoman Turks out of the Balkans.
-Both Bulgaria and Serbia had rival claims to the Ottoman region of Macedonia, so Alexander, along with Ferdinand's son Crown Prince Boris, traveled to Petrograd to see the Russian Emperor Nicholas II to ask for Russian mediation.
+In the run-up to the First Balkan War, Alexander played the role of a diplomat, visiting Sofia to meet Tsar Ferdinand I of Bulgaria for secret talks for a Balkan League to drive the Ottoman Turks out of the Balkans.
+Both Bulgaria and Serbia had rival claims to the Ottoman region of Macedonia, so Alexander, along with Ferdinand's son Crown Prince Boris, traveled to Petrograd to see the Russian emperor Nicholas II to ask for Russian mediation.
 In March 1912, Serbia and Bulgaria signed a defensive alliance that was later joined by Greece in May 1912.